Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Angelic Weapons
 At 21st level, your attacks become shrouded in a sheath of divine light, as the power of your deity radiates out from your hands.
-When you deal damage by hitting with an attack roll, for a weapon attack or spell attack, all creatures within 5 feet of the target, including the original target, take 2d6 radiant damage.
+When you deal damage by hitting with an attack roll, the target takes an additional 2d6 radiant damage.

+If you lack the Spellcasting and Pact Magic class features, the amount of radiant damage increases to 4d6 and is dealt to all creatures of your choice within 10 feet of the original target.
+In addition, if you meet this condition and hit a creature with an attack, you can pick one creature of your choice within 30 feet of yourself.
+That creature regains a number of hit points equal to your proficiency bonus.

+If you have the Spellcasting or Pact Magic class features, whenever you target a friendly creature with a spell, that creature regains 2d6 hit points.

 ### Endless Worship
 Also at 21st level, your devotion to your patron has garnered special attention, even amongst their most ardent followers.
 As such, they grant you an additional measure of divine power.
-You always have the Bless and Death Ward spells cast upon you as if cast at 9th level, and you do not need to maintain concentration on this effect.
-If the Death Ward spell from this feature is activated, it is recast upon you after one minute or the conclusion of the combat.
+You always have the benefits of a 9th level Death Ward spell cast upon you each day at dawn.
+If the Death Ward is consumed or dispelled, you regain it after one minute.
+While benefitting from a Death Ward spell, you do not age.

+Additionallly, you can entreat your deity to bless your party once per day.
+You can cast a special version of Bless at 9th level; this version has a duration of 1 hour, does not require your concentration, cannot be dispelled, and persists in anti-magic zones.

 ### Healing Touch
-At 22nd level, your touch can extend the benevolence of your god to fill others with vigor and life.
-Once per turn when you move within 5 feet of a creature on your turn, you can grant it one of the following effects:
-- The creature regains 4d8 hit points.
-- The creature can immediately take the Attack or Multiattack action.
-- One condition the creature has upon itself is removed.
-You can only remove one level of exhaustion in this way at a time.
+You learn the Healing Word, Cure Wounds, Revivify, and Mass Healing Word spells.
+Wisdom is your spellcasting abillity for these spells.
+You gain the ability to cast each of these spells once without using a spell slot.
+Once you do so, you must complete a short or long rest before you can do so again.

+When you cast one of these spells using this feature, you may end one condition affecting that creature and the amount of healing increases by your level, or twice your level if the target is dead.

 ### Divine Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.